Yiu-dororong/case-study-practice-1/README.md

 (2) Develop notification system or any kind of interactions as there are some cases that having high idling time to avoid miscalculation.
 This can improve users' engagement to their smart devices.
 A further step can be send reminder to user to enourage health management.

-(3) Extend wider metrics to measure healthiness.
+(3) Extend wider metrics to measure healthiness and activity.
 For example, BMI is not that accurate, and the correlation between steps and calories is weak, this may imply there is still a lot of factor contribute to calories.
 Based on these outcomes from Fitbit, we shall actively check for better measurement for healthiness to our customers, making sure they have the most accurate understanding on their health.